amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 27 -*
+*Snippet 27 - The color of the button changes when the button gets hovered.
+The ? and : code is a shorthand if/else statement.*

-Now put it into IndividualView.qml
+Now refactor this in the IndividualView.qml

 > components/IndividualView.qml